Key Largo (1948)

 Lauren Bacall and Humphrey Bogart

-'Key Largo' is a film noir made in 1948, directed by John Huston and starring Humphrey Bogart, Edward G. Robinson, Lauren Bacall, Lionel Barrymore, and Claire Trevor.
+'Key Largo' 'Key Largo' is a classic film noir made in 1948, directed by John Huston and starring Humphrey Bogart, Edward G. Robinson, Lauren Bacall, Lionel Barrymore, and Claire Trevor.
 It was adapted from the stage play by Maxwell Anderson which ran on Broadway from 1939-40.
 The movie did well at the box-office and was critically well received also.
-Claire Trevor won the Best Supporting Actress for her performance as the alcoholic gangster's moll, Gaye Dawn.
+Claire Trevor won the Best Supporting Actress for her performance as the gangster's alcoholic moll, Gaye Dawn.

 Search Amazon for 'Key Largo'